THE ENCHANTED LENORMAND ORACLE BY CAITLIN MATTHEWS

 NOTE.
 In this post, “Guidebook” refers to the booklet accompanying The Enchanted Lenormand Oracle, and “Book” refers to The Complete Lenormand Oracle Handbook by Caitlin Matthews.

 There is no question that Caitlin Matthews is one of the most distinguished authors in all things spirituality and divination.
-She has shared her wisdom and depth through many works which you can explore here.
+She has shared her wisdom and depth through many works.

 Lenormand is not Matthews’s sole focus.
 She also covers Tarot, Celtic mythology, and magic, to mention a few.
 Her coverage is not only diverse, but also in-depth and refined, which is telling of her exquisite taste and polish in treating these topics and furthering our knowledge.